PKWA Law was recently named in a survey conducted by the Straits Times as one of “Singapore’s Best Law Firms’ in 2021.

 What a Deputy needs to know

-Please discuss whether it is necessary to apply for a Deputy to be appointed under the Mental Capacity Act with your family members.
+Please discuss with family members whether it is necessary to apply for a Deputy to be appointed under the Mental Capacity Act.

 Decide who is to be the deputy and how many deputies are required.
 There should not be any family disagreements over the choice of the Deputy.